Fergal Keane OBE

 In August 1990, he was appointed Southern Africa Correspondent, after having covered the regions during the early 1980’s.
 It is probably with this region that he is most strongly associated.
 Feral’s reports covered the township unrest in South Africa, Mandela’s increasing popularity and the first multi-racial elections following the end of apartheid.

-During this time he travelled the length and breadth of the country from the white farms of the Northern Transvaal to the vast townships of the Witwatersand.
-From this experience he wrote a book ‘The Bondage of Fear’ (Penguin Books, 1995) primarily about the experience of ordinary South Africans as history propelled them towards a new uncharted country.
+During this time he travelled the length and breadth of the country and from this experience he wrote a book ‘The Bondage of Fear’ (Penguin Books, 1995) primarily about the experience of ordinary South Africans as history propelled them towards a new uncharted country.

 As Southern Africa correspondent he also covered the civil war in Rwanda, “I had seen war before, I had seen the face of cruelty, but Rwanda belonged in a nightmare zone where my capacity to understand, much less rationalise, was overwhelmed”.